Support Women-Owned Businesses on International Women’s Day

 Gracie’s and Ellie’s Bakery

 Ellen Slattery opened Gracie’s on New Year’s Eve 1998, ushering in a new era of fine dining in downtown Providence.
-Chef Matthew Varga’s locally driven menu (including seasonal produce from the restaurant’s nearby rooftop garden), combined with consistent award winning service and a generous wine selection, has garnered Gracie’s five consecutive four-diamond awards from AAA.
+Chef Matthew Varga’s locally driven menu (including seasonal produce from the restaurant’s nearby rooftop garden), combined with consistent award-winning service and a generous wine selection, has garnered Gracie’s six consecutive four-diamond awards from AAA.
 The menu changes seasonally, but a diner can never go wrong ordering Rhode Island and New England sourced delights, like lamb leg from Hopkins Southdowns Farm in North Scituate or Nantucket Bay scallop crudo.
-In 2012, Slattery expanded Gracie’s reach with Ellie’s Bakery in the Biltmore Garage, under the direction of executive pastry chef Melissa Denmark, featuring sandwiches, pastries, signature French macarons and other desserts.
+Last year, Slattery opened Ellie’s, a French bistro and bakery serving their signature desserts, pastries, bread and French macarons.
+Gracie’s is now open for socially distant indoor dining, and Ellie’s is open for indoor, patio dining and takeaway.

 If your doctor prescribes it, they’ve got it.
 From prescriptions to over-the-counter health and wellness meds, to immunizations and a pharmacist-curated selection of natural, locally made products, this apothecary has your ailments and health-related needs covered.
 Plus, pick a swivel stool at the soda fountain and wait for your prescription with a root beer float in hand.